AdobeDocs/media-analytics.en/help/reporting/metrics/total-pause-duration.md

 # Total pause duration

 The **Total pause duration** metric reports the cumulative seconds the viewer spent paused during a session.
-The metric is the sum of all intervals between each `media.pauseStart` and the subsequent `media.play`.
+The metric is the sum of all intervals between each [pause start](/help/implementation/events/playback/pause-start.md) event and the subsequent [play](/help/implementation/events/playback/play.md) event.
 Multiple pauses are added together.
 Pair with [Pause events](pause-events.md) to derive the average pause length.

 ## How this metric is calculated

-The media backend sums the elapsed wall-clock time between every `media.pauseStart` and the matching `media.play` event.
+The media backend sums the elapsed wall-clock time between every [pause start](/help/implementation/events/playback/pause-start.md) event and the matching [play](/help/implementation/events/playback/play.md) event.
 The metric is reported on the close call.
 The value is shown as `HH:MM:SS` in Analysis Workspace and in seconds elsewhere.

 | Reporting system | Source |
 | --- | --- |